jet/propulsion/DOCUMENTATION.md

 Event ordering guarantees are a key consideration in running projections or reactions.
 The origin of the events will intrinsically dictate the upper bound of ordering guarantees possible.
 Some examples:
 - `EventStoreDb`, `SqlStreamStore`: these establish a stable order as each event is written (within streams, but also across all streams).
 The '`$all`' stream and related APIs preserve this order
 - `CosmosStore`: the ChangeFeed guarantees to present Items from _logical_ partitions (i.e. Streams) in order of when they were touched (added/updated).
 While the relative order of writes across streams happens to be stable when there is one physical partition, that's irrelevant for building anything other than a throwaway demo.
-- `DynamoStore: While DynamoDb Streams establishes and preserves the order of each change for a given Table, this information is subject to the 24h retention period limit.
+- `DynamoStore`: While DynamoDb Streams establishes and preserves the order of each change for a given Table, this information is subject to the 24h retention period limit.
 The `Propulsion.DynamoStore.Indexer` and its Reader all-but preserve that ordering.
 - `MessageDb`: Events technically have a global order but the store does not expose a `$all` stream equivalent.
 It does provide a way to read a given category in commit order (internally, appends to a category are serialized to ensure no writes can be missed).
 Note that the Propulsion reader logic pulls categories independently, without any attempt to correlate across them.
 - `MemoryStore`: `MemoryStore`, and `Propulsion.MemoryStore` explicitly guarantee that notifications of writes _for a given stream_ can be processed (and propagated into the Sink) in strict order of those writes (all Propulsion Sources are expected to guarantee that same Stream level ordering).